pettersand/builder/devlog.md

 ## 13/11-23

 Tidying up some state stores and building up Pro Builder from the ground up.
+Setup backend model, view, serializer and url for getting client information and client list.
+To be used in the building process for Trainers.

 ### Reworked: